 But there are some hints that Honda is failing to capture the consumer’s affection like it once did.
 One Twitter user responded in the thread, saying, “makes me really sad that Honda is in this bucket.
 My family really loved their cars.
 But the new models are just too boring/uninspiring.”

 So, the question remains, can Honda turn things around?
 Since the production woes are independent of the potential loss in market share and independent of each other, one could speculate that solving some of the current production problems would be enough to make a difference.

-And with more vehicles rolling off the line, it’s possible Honda could regain some of its market share as a direct result, too.
+And with more vehicles rolling off the line, it’s possible that Honda could regain some of its market share as a direct result.
 Only 2023 will tell if Honda can eliminate the roadblocks it experienced in previous production years and return to a boost in productivity.

-Most suggest it can take years to return to a normal level of production, considering all the various production-related issues the automaker industry has faced as a whole in recent years.
+Most suggest it can take years to return to a normal production level, considering all the various production-related issues the automaker industry has faced in recent years.
 It may just be taking Honda a little longer to circle the wagons.
-In the long run, the outlook looks good for Honda, despite the dismal production in 2022.
+In the long run, the outlook looks good for Honda despite the dismal production in 2022.